It’s every homeowner’s worst nightmare.

 You might not think your filter contributes to your AC not blowing cold air, but it does.

-If you haven’t been regularly checking and changing your air filter, it’s most likely extremely clogged.
+If you haven’t been regularly checking and changing your air filter, it’s most likely your ac unit has a dirty air filter that is now extremely clogged.

-A clogged filter will restrict air flow into your home.
-This means that you won’t only notice a lack of cold air, but probably a little more dust and an overall stuffiness.
+A central air conditioning unit with a clogged filter will restrict airflow into your home and cause damage to other parts ac units, like the evaporator coil.
+This means that you won’t only notice a lack of cold air, but probably a little more dust and overall stuffiness due to airborne particles not being filtered out.

 We recommend checking your filter every 30 days, and changing/cleaning it as needed.
 You can find out more here >